 I took, therefore, a look at the available MySQL versions.

 And this is what I got:

 So I could choose between MySQL 5.5, 5.6, 5.7, and 8.
-I decided for the current stable 5.7, and similarly to which I had done with apache, I added the correspondingly line to rc.conf, and started the service:
+I decided on the current stable 5.7, and similarly to which I had done with apache, I added the corresponding line to rc.conf, and started the service:

 pkg install mysql57-server sysrc mysql-server=YES service mysql_enabled start